moby/moby/docs/sources/reference/builder.md

-The `ENTRYPOINT` instruction adds an entry command that will **not** be overwritten when arguments are passed to `docker run`, unlike the behavior of `CMD`{.docutils .literal}.
+The `ENTRYPOINT` instruction adds an entry command that will **not** be overwritten when arguments are passed to `docker run`, unlike the behavior of `CMD`
+.literal}.
 This allows arguments to be passed to the entrypoint. i.e.
 `docker run <image> -d` will pass the "-d" argument to the ENTRYPOINT.

 You can specify parameters either in the ENTRYPOINT JSON array (as in "like an exec" above), or by using a CMD statement.
-Parameters in the ENTRYPOINT will not be overridden by the `docker run`{.docutils .literal} arguments, but parameters specified via CMD will be overridden by `docker run` arguments.
+Parameters in the ENTRYPOINT will not be overridden by the `docker run` arguments, but parameters specified via CMD will be overridden by `docker run` arguments.

 Like a `CMD`, you can specify a plain string for the